davegermiquet/jenkinsautodeploy/README.md

 I noticed that the JENKINS update.jenkins.io has serious problems possibly the mirror to in load, try using another mirror if you can't download the modules by updating the VARIABLE export JENKINS_DOWNLOAD_MIRROR_TO_USE=http://mirrors.jenkins-ci.org/ to point somewhere else in the script in step 4
+I allso noticed problems after 50-60 builds sometimes docker-jenkins would crash.....just erase and reinstall it